 Creative problem-solving skills and ability to work independently.

-Excellent organizational skills to work effectively in an environment that requires flexibility and balancing multiple assignments and to meet various concurrent deadlines.
+Excellent organizational skills to work effectively in an environment that requires flexibility and balancing multiple assignments and meeting various concurrent deadlines.

-The candidate must the have ability to build professional relationships with students, fellows, staff and faculty within the division, department, and university from diverse cultures and approach all with a caring, empathic attitude.
+The candidate must then have the ability to build professional relationships with students, fellows, staff, and faculty within the division, department, and university from diverse cultures and approach all with a caring, empathic attitude.

-Classified Title: Medical Training Coordinator Role/Level/Range: ATO 40/E/02/OE Starting Salary Range: $17.59 - $24.80/hr (commensurate with experience) Employee group: Full Time Schedule: M-F 8:30 am -5:00 pm Exempt Status: Non-Exempt Location: School of Medicine Campus Department name: SOM Psy General Psychiatry Personnel area: School of Medicine
+Classified Title: Medical Training Coordinator Job Posting Title (Working Title): Medical Training Coordinator Role/Level/Range: ATO 40/E/02/OE Starting Hourly Pay Rate Range: Min $18.00 - Max $33.50 HRLY ($25.75/hour targeted; Commensurate with experience) Employee group: Full Time Schedule: M - F, 8:30am - 5:00pm Exempt Status: Non-Exempt Location: Hybrid Department name: 10003130-SOM Psy General Psychiatry Personnel area: School of Medicine

 The following additional provisions may apply, depending on campus.
 Your recruiter will advise accordingly.